Nail–patella syndrome: Signs and symptoms

 Glaucoma is also closely associated with nail-patella, specifically open-angled glaucoma (OAG).
-Side affects may include frequent headaches, blurred vision, or total vision loss.
+Side effects may include frequent headaches, blurred vision, or total vision loss.
 This occurs gradually over time and symptoms may not be evident in children.

 Kidney issues may arise such as deposition of protein in the urine and nephritis.
 Proteinuria is usually the first sign of kidney involvement.
-It can reveal itself either rapidly or years after having asymptomatic deposition of protein in the urine, kidney failure occurs in around 5% of NPS patients.
-Hypothyroidism, irritable bowel syndrome, attention deficit hyperactivity disorder (ADHD), and thin tooth enamel are associated with NPS, but whether these are related or simply coincidences are unclear.
+It can reveal itself either rapidly or years after having asymptomatic deposition of protein in the urine, kidney failure occurs in around 15% of NPS patients (in form of end-stage failure).
+Irritable bowel syndrome and other gastrointestinal involvement, decreased sensation of pain and temperature in the hands and feet, e.g. Raynaud syndrome and other vascular disorders, attention deficit hyperactivity disorder (ADHD), depression and thin tooth enamel are associated with NPS, but the exact nature of these relationships remains not fully explained.